gc-proto/experimental/departmental-plans-ministeriels/dp-full-page.md

         <summary class="wb-toggle"  data-toggle='{"print":"on"}'>Explanation of table [#]</summary>
         <p>[Please include the explanation of the table included in the word version.]</p>
       </details>
-        <p>[Ensure that the content matches the &ldquo;Actual spending summary for  core responsibilities and internal services (dollars)&rdquo; section of the PDF  version.] </p>
+        <p>[Ensure that the content matches the &ldquo;Actual spending summary for  core responsibilities and internal services (dollars)&rdquo; section of the word version.] </p>
     </section>
     <section>
       <h4>Table [#]: Budgetary planning summary for core  responsibilities and internal services (dollars)</h4>